General Lab Information

 2. A CV including a list of publications.

-The application is complete when all of these items have been received.
-Applications will be accepted from March 22, 2024 until May 10, 2024.
+The application is complete when all items have been received.
+Applications will be accepted from March 24, 2025 until May 9, 2025.
 We will select up to a total of two recipients in response to this solicitation.

 About Brookhaven

-Brookhaven National Laboratory is a multi-program laboratory with seven Nobel Prize-winning discoveries and 75 years of pioneering research.
-Brookhaven's highest-level science initiatives are nuclear physics, energy and climate science, quantum information science and technology, data science, particle physics, and isotope production.
-Brookhaven's programs also help prevent the spread of nuclear weapons and aim to protect astronauts on future space missions.
+Brookhaven National Laboratory is a multi-program laboratory with seven Nobel Prize-winning discoveries and more than 75 years of pioneering research.
+Brookhaven's staff work together to advance the Lab's mission - to drive fundamental science by exploring new forms of matter to gain a deeper understanding of the universe; developing ways to study and control electronics and material properties down to the nanoscale; advancing emergent information science through state-of-the-art research facilities and capabilities; and solving environmental and societal challenges.
 Brookhaven is home to a suite of premier user facilities that include the National Synchrotron Light Source II, the Relativistic Heavy Ion Collider, the Center for Functional Nanomaterials, the Accelerator Test Facility, as well as underpinning capabilities, such as high-performance computing and advanced instrumentation.
-Brookhaven is the site of the future Electron-Ion Collider, a one-of-a-kind nuclear physics research facility that will keep America in the forefront of nuclear physics research.
+Brookhaven is the site of the future Electron-Ion Collider, a one-of-a-kind nuclear physics research facility that will keep America at the forefront of nuclear physics research.
 Candidates can refer to our website for more information about the Lab and postdoctoral employment opportunities.

 Past Fellows: Highlights